HaliteChallenge/Halite-II/README.md

-# Halite4
+# Halite

-Halite4 is a game meant to be played by computers.
+Halite is a game meant to be played by computers.

 This repository contains the environment for running Halite games and replays, a C++ starter kit for making your own AIs, and a starter AI (C++).